omgmog/omgmog.github.com/_posts/2012-03-31-upgrading-my-macbook-pro.md

 Once opened, I had to do the following things:

 - remove the Superdrive
-- remove the old HDD
-- install the new SSD where the old HDD was
-- install the old HDD in the Superdrive bay adapter
+- install the new SSD in the Superdrive bay adapter
 - install the Superdrive bay adapter in the Superdrive bay
 - install the new RAM